 HISTORY OF THE GLEN ROCK POLICE DEPARTMENT

-To view the Roster of All Police Officers who Served, & Still Serving the Community please visit our Roster of Police Officers page.
+To view the roster of All Police Officers who served, & are still serving the community please visit our Roster of Police Officers page.

 The Glen Rock Police Department was established in 1918 to provide full time law enforcement services to the Borough of Glen Rock, located in northwest Bergen County, New Jersey.
 At the time of the department’s inception, Glen Rock was a small agrarian community of approximately 4,000 people.

 Between 1894 and 1918, part-time “Marshals” were hired by the community to provide law enforcement services.
 Often referred to as policemen, these marshals had no training and were issued only a handgun, nightstick and badge.
 They were called to duty as needed and were paid for any arrests they made.
 The Chief Marshal was Martin A. Jensen.

 On September 1, 1918, the Glen Rock Police Department was formed with the appointment of its first full time police officer, James R. Houlihan.
 A former Village of Ridgewood, NJ policeman, Mr. Houlihan was named as Chief of Police and patrolled Glen Rock on a bicycle.
 He also used trained police dogs to locate missing persons and deter crime, a concept the department re-instituted in between 1993 and 2000.